aspose-cells/Aspose.Cells-API-References/english/go-cpp/TickLabels/SetOffset/_index.md

 ## SetOffset function

-Gets and sets the distance of labels from the category axis.Only for category (x) axis.
+Gets and sets the distance of labels from the category axis.This applies only to the category (x) axis.

 ```go